ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 Note: if you can not see the button, you are either not working with grayscale images or you did not set the **Channel Display** to **Grayscale** in the **Dataset Properties** of your **Raw Data**.

-## Processing unseen images in batch mode
+## Processing new images in batch mode
-When the classifier is trained it can be applied to unseen images as batch processing.
-This follows a general procedure in ilastik and is demonstrated [here]({{site.baseurl}}/documentation/basics/batch.html)
+After the classifier is trained, it can be applied to unseen images as batch processing (without further training).
+This follows a general procedure in ilastik and is demonstrated [here]({{site.baseurl}}/documentation/basics/batch.html).

-The result of these workflow (probability maps and segmentations) can be exported as images (*.tiff, *.png , etc.. ) or *.h5 files.
-When exporting the results as *.h5 files, it contains the resulting prediction as a multidimensional image.
-The images have the same shape as the input image, but a different number of channels.
-Each channel contains the probability of the corresponding label.
-Example: channel 0 contains at each position the probability of that pixel having label class 1.
-Channel 1 contains the probabilities of label class 2 etc..
+The results of this workflow (probability maps or segmentations) can be exported as images (.tiff, .png , etc.. ) or .h5 files.
+Details on all export options can be found [on this page]({{site.baseurl}}/documentation/basics/export.html).
+In case you select to export a probability map (this is the default), it will be saved as a multichannel image, where each channel corresponds to a class you defined during training.
+For example, if you are performing binary classification into foreground/background, the probability map at pixel (px, py) will have the value of the foreground probability in the first channel and the value of the background probability in the second channel.
+If you choose to save a simple segmentation, the result will be a label image, where pixels are assigned the value of the most probable class.
+For example, suppose you are performing classification with three classes and the classifier output (probability map) for pixel (px, py) is 0.3, 0.3, 0.4 for classes 0, 1, 2 respectively.
+In the simple segmentation image ilastik exports, pixel (px, py) will then have value 2.

+### Processing new images in headless mode
+Actually, after the classifier is trained, you don't need the GUI anymore.
+If you'd rather run without it, ilastik has a special [headless]({{site.baseurl}}/documentation/pixelclassification/headless.html) mode.
+This can be convenient for running on a cluster or on a remote machine.

 <!-- After the training step the generated classifier can be used to classify and segment other images.
 The first step in batch prediction is the selection of the input files.